Scam alert issued for Pennsylvania SNAP users

 - 1-888-737-6551

-People who receive the scam calls are asking to call the Department of Human Services fraud tip line at 1-844-347-8477.
+People who receive the scam calls are asked to call the Department of Human Services fraud tip line at 1-844-347-8477.

 The scam warning comes days after SNAP recipients across the state were notified they will not receive benefits that were slated to be paid in November.